EU regulator authorizes AstraZeneca vaccine for all adults

 The EU bet heavily on the shot, which is cheaper and easier to handle than some other vaccines, with orders for 300 million doses to be delivered after authorization and options for another 100 million doses.

-Emer Cooke, the head of the EMA, said it was “a real pleasure" to authorize the vaccine.

-“None of them is a magic wand on its own, but together they provide tools and options to prevent different aspects of the disease,” she said.
+“None of them is a magic wand on its own, but together they provide tools and options to prevent different aspects of the disease,” said Emer Cooke, the head of the EMA.

-While the AstraZeneca vaccine has been authorized for all adults in other countries, only 12% of the participants in its research were over 55 and they were enrolled later, so there hasn’t been enough time to get results.
-But some doctors warned that restricting the vaccine’s use in older people might worsen the pandemic’s impact, since older people have suffered more severe disease and died at a higher rate from the coronavirus.
+The AstraZeneca vaccine has been authorized for use in all adults in other countries, even though only 12% of the participants in its research were over 55 and they were enrolled later, so there hasn’t been enough time to get results.

+EMA’s decision authorizes AstraZeneca’s vaccine to be used across the bloc, but individual countries can still decide how and to whom they will give the doses they receive.

+Lithuania, for instance, will not use the vaccine in older people, the country’s deputy Health Minister Zivile Simonaityte said, according to the Baltic News Service.
+It was not clear, however, what age groups would be given the shot, but Simonaityte noted that trials in people 55 and over were not “comprehensive.”

+“There’s a tremendous cost to this,” he said.
+“It means you have an extra vaccine that could be used to protect people that is going unused and more people will be at risk.”

+Tang described the EMA's authorization Friday as “the best decision in the current situation, where the EU is in desperate need of a usable vaccine.”

-In its decision on Friday, the EMA assessed four trials in the U.K., Brazil and South Africa.
-The agency said the research showed the vaccine proved to be about 60% effective by reducing the number of people who got sick.
+The agency assessed four trials in the U.K., Brazil and South Africa and said the research showed the vaccine proved to be about 60% effective by reducing the number of people who got sick.
 The trials have not yet shown whether the vaccine can stop disease transmission.

 A separate study testing the AstraZeneca vaccine in the U.S. is still underway.

-Professor Andrew Pollard, director of the Oxford Vaccine Group that developed the shot together with AstraZeneca, welcomed the decision.

-“The recommendation by the European Medicines Agency is an important milestone in extending access to the Oxford/ AstraZeneca vaccine in our region and providing further endorsement that, after the rigorous scrutiny of regulators, the vaccine can be used to help protect populations from the coronavirus pandemic,” he said in a statement.

-While politicians have blamed supply problems for the EU's slow rollout, other factors, like onerous paperwork and poor planning, have also played a role.
+As the EU has struggled to roll out the vaccine, politicians have blamed supply problems, but other factors, like onerous paperwork and poor planning, have also played a role.
 The EU has particularly lashed out at AstraZeneca after the drugmaker said it would initially supply less vaccine than originally anticipated.
 Exacerbating concerns about supplies to the bloc, which is home to some 450 million people, Moderna told countries including Italy and Denmark the company would be delivering fewer vaccines than originally expected.

-Jens Spahn, the German health minister, said Friday he understood many were waiting impatiently for the vaccine, but cautioned that “several hard weeks of vaccine shortage still lie before us.”
+Spahn, the German health minister, said he understood many were waiting impatiently for the vaccine, but cautioned that “several hard weeks of vaccine shortage still lie before us.”

-Before the EMA announcement, Spahn had said Germany would use the regulator's recommendation to decide whether the AstraZeneca vaccine should only be given to people aged 18-64 for now, as suggested in a draft recommendation by the country's independent vaccine advisory committee.
-Britain’s medicines regulatory agency also acknowledged the limited data in older people but still cleared the shot last month for all adults, with some caution for pregnant women.

-Julian Tang, a virologist at the University of Leicester, said he thought any recommendation to limit the vaccine’s use to people under 65 was understandable, but “overly cautious.”

 Two more vaccine makers also recently announced results, with Novavax saying this week that its shot appears 89% effective based on early findings and Johnson & Johnson saying its long-awaited single-shot vaccine was 66% effective at preventing moderate to severe illness.
 If those vaccines are eventually licensed, that could help alleviate the pressure on the world's huge demand for the limited shots currently available.

-Amid fears doses from AstraZeneca could be diverted outside the bloc, EU officials are expected to propose measures Friday that could be used to block vaccine shipments to non-EU countries.

-The AstraZeneca vaccine has already been authorized in several countries, including Britain, India, Argentina and Mexico.
+The AstraZeneca vaccine has already been authorized in more than 40 countries, including Britain, India, Argentina and Mexico.
 The World Health Organization is also reviewing it; a recommendation from the U.N. health agency would allow its purchase and distribution to developing countries from a global program known as COVAX.

 Cheng reported from Toronto.
-Associated Press writers Samuel Petrequin in Brussels, Nicole Winfield in Rome, Angela Charlton and Alex Turnbull in Paris, and Jan M. Olsen in Copenhagen, Denmark, contributed to this report.
+Associated Press writers Samuel Petrequin in Brussels, Nicole Winfield in Rome, Danica Kirka in London, Angela Charlton and Alex Turnbull in Paris, and Jan M. Olsen in Copenhagen, Denmark, contributed.

 Follow AP’s pandemic coverage at: https://apnews.com/hub/coronavirus-pandemic, https://apnews.com/hub/coronavirus-vaccine and https://apnews.com/UnderstandingtheOutbreak.